Execution limits

 Example

-Table requests Number of requests to a Workflows table.
-Flows with highly active events which also make requests to Tables function cards.
+Table requests Number of requests made against a Workflows table.
+Flows with highly active event cards that make requests through Tables function cards.

 Memory Quantity of bytes held in memory.
-Flows which process large amounts of data.
-For example, flows that read a large number of users.
+Flows that process large amounts of data.
+For example, flows that read many users.

 Helper flows